 The bioethanol we produce for fuel markets must comply with national fuel standards and various state mandate sustainability requirements.

-In working to comply with the requirements of various state government mandates, we are also undertaking a process to achieve the globally recognised Roundtable of Sustainable Biofuels (RSB) certification.
+In working to comply with the requirements of various state government mandates, we have also achieved the globally recognised Roundtable of Sustainable Biofuels (RSB) certification.

 Organic products sustainability